apphud/ApphudSDK/agent_docs/architecture.md

 `skProductsFeederTask` before returning `wrapper.products`.

 - `Apphud.placements()` / `fetchPlacements` / `preloadPaywallScreens` all go through
-  `fetchOfferingsFull(maxAttempts:)`, which waits for registration then for SKProducts.
+  `fetchOfferingsFull(maxAttempts:)`, which waits for registration then for the StoreKit 2 product fetch; only its `deferPlacements` branch (re-register, then `refreshStoreKitProductsOnly`) also awaits the `SKProduct` feeder.
   `deferPlacements()` makes the initial `/customers` call send `need_placements: false`;
   the next `fetchOfferingsFull` re-registers with placements.
 - Permission groups come from `GET /v3/products` (`fetchPermissionGroups`), cached to